eccenca/cmem-plugin-uuid/README.md

 #### Namespace

-The namespace UUID can be selected from the namespace UUIDs defined in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122):
+The namespace can be entered manually or selected from the namespace UUIDs defined in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122):

 - Namespace DNS: 6ba7b810-9dad-11d1-80b4-00c04fd430c8 (*namespace_dns*)
 - Namespace URL: 6ba7b811-9dad-11d1-80b4-00c04fd430c8 (*namespace_url*)
 - Namespace OID: 6ba7b812-9dad-11d1-80b4-00c04fd430c8 (*namespace_oid*)
 - Namespace X500: 6ba7b814-9dad-11d1-80b4-00c04fd430c8 (*namespace_x500*)
-- Empty value: only the name value is used (*empty_value*)

 If none of the predefined namespace UUIDs is selected, the input namespace is either directly interpreted as a UUID, or used to derive a UUID (see parameter _Namespace as UUID_).
-When selecting _Empty Value_ for the namespace, the output is the same as that of the standard CMEM UUID operator with input value.
+If no namespace is given, the output is the same as that of the standard CMEM UUID operator with input value.

-Default value: _Empty value_
+Default value: _none_
 ID: `namespace`

 #### Use input as namespace